 Final Expense Coverage Basics

 Final expense falls under simplified issue whole life insurance.
-Three things make this type of insurance stand out.
+Three features make burial coverage stand out.

 No Medical Exam: Simplified issue insurance will never have a required health exam.
 The applicant will be asked a few simple questions about their health, which will determine eligibility.

 No Denial: Funeral plans are available to everyone.
 Some final expense insurance policies come with immediate coverage, while others have a waiting period.
-Someone with controlled diabetes will be able to get no waiting period coverage.
-Others that have had diabetic complications could be subject to a waiting period plan.
+Someone with controlled diabetes will be able to get coverage with no waiting period.
+Others that have had diabetic complications could be subject to a waiting period.
 Either way, no one who is of sound mind is denied life coverage.

-All whole life policies come with a few standard benefits that are important to understand.
+All whole life insurance policies come with a few standard benefits that are important to understand.

 Coverage Lock: The amount of coverage, also known as the death benefit, will remain the same and never expires.
 Policyholders will never have to worry about the amount of money their beneficiary will receive because it is locked in.